Afrostie/Mopviewer/INSTALL.md

 ### Linux
 Make sure that all above Libraries are installed, most are available via apt-get, except for STB and GLFW3 I believe.

-GLFW3 you will need to download and build yourself, STB needs to be downloaded and moved to /usr/include or similar
+GLFW3 you will need to download and build yourself.

 ```shell
 git clone https://github.com/afrostie/mopViewer.git --recursive